dani8439/ztm_dsa/DataStructuresArray/notes.md

 Now that we know how to use arrays, where they are fast and where they are slow, going to get into a part that isn't crucial for interviews.

 Arrays in JS are objects with number based keys.

+# Strings and Arrays
+Common interview trick.
+In interviews, should treat any string questions as an array question.
+Strings are just an array of characters.
+Most of the time when you get a question like reverse a string, is to convert it to an array, do some kind of operation, and then returning it as a string after you've finished the operations with them.
+Common interview question.